-"That just slows the process down," Judiciary Chairman Dick Durbin said Monday.
+"That just slows the process down," Judiciary Chairman Dick Durbin has said.
 "If we had 51-49, it would be a much better situation. "

 With 51 members, Democrats could clear nominees without this extra step, leaving them with more floor time to work on even more nominees or on other pieces of legislation they want to bring to a vote.

-And the benefit of a committee majority extends to other legislative priorities that deadlock in committee too.
-With 51 seats, Democrats would have the upper hand moving any of their legislation out of committee and to the floor for a vote.
+And the benefit of a 51-plus seat majority extends to other legislative priorities that deadlock in committee.
+Democrats would have the upper hand moving any of their legislation out of committee and to the floor for a vote.

 Democrats would also have a bit more security if a Supreme Court vacancy should open in the next two years.